 The log data is used to create usage statistics.
 Before refining the data for statistics, any personal data, such as IP addresses, are removed.

-Frosmo does not transfer personal data outside the EU/ETA area.
+For European customers, Frosmo does not transfer personal data outside the European Union (EU) / European Economic Area (EEA).

 Integrations with third-party systems